 To fix these bad water conditions in this swimming pool, we have to drain or use Bio-Active cyanuric acid reducer.
 Doing this will lower the level of cyanuric alkalinity thereby putting our T.A. or C.a. to ideal levels between range between 80 ppm and 120ppm.

-Swimming pool water with 100 ppm of conditioner would have 26 ppm of cyanuric alkalinity at a 7.2 pH, so if your total alkalinity is under 106, your pool water is aggressive.
+Swimming pool water with 100 ppm of conditioner would have roughly 26 ppm of cyanuric alkalinity at a 7.2 pH, so if your total alkalinity is under 106, your pool water is aggressive.
 Remember Ca = T.a. – CYa.
 Carbonate alkalinity under 80 ppm is aggressive and this aggressive water can damage pool surfaces and equipment which is why you need to balance your conditioner levels!

 It is very easy to miss that you have a high conditioner problem, because your T.a. could be ideal.
 If you don’t test your conditioner level, you may not know that you have aggressive water.
 You should test your conditioner level 2 to 4 times a year depending on what form of chlorine you are using, so you can react and balance out conditioner levels if it is high or low.